deis/workflow/src/quickstart/provider/azure-acs/boot.md

 ## Connect to your Kubernetes Cluster

-1. Find hostname for the master
+Find the fully qualified domain name (FQDN) for the Kubernetes master:
-`az acs list`
-Part of the way down the output, copy the fqdn value for your master dns name which will end with cloudapp.azure.com.

 ```
+$ az acs list
+# Part of the way down the output, find and copy the FQDN for the master, it should end with `cloudapp.azure.com`:
 "masterProfile": {
       "count": 1,
       "dnsPrefix": "asc-deis-k8s-masters",